ruifelixpereira/azure-snapshots-recovery/README.md

 ## TODO

-Local dev: az login user must be storage blob onwer + quque data controbutor + table data contributor on the sotrag accun tused by function app
+- Local dev: az login user must be storage blob owner + queue data contributor + table data contributor on the storage account used by function app
+- restore single vm or vm group from the last snapshots
+- test concurrency
+- trigger orchestrator with a blob queue
+- change recovery cli
+- test retain IP or not